 Today, traditional PSPs may find themselves at a crossroads when contemplating an interior décor market entry strategy.
 It’s a challenge because wide-format digital print isn’t always at the forefront of an architect’s or designer’s mind.
 If your vision is to work directly with creatives and designers, your strategy may be to build an entirely new business that attracts the type of clientele you’re seeking.

 Samantha Bailey-Jensen is the business development manager for Bailey Print Group in Brisbane, Australia, which launched into the print business 33 years ago.
 “One of the greatest challenges we’ve had to overcome as a PSP in this market is that interior designers and architects don’t instantly think of a wide-format printing company as their first point of call to discuss wallcoverings and textile printing,” Bailey-Jensen says.
 “It’s been a slow burn; however, momentum is now starting to build, and we’re soon to launch a new arm and brand to our business that will be solely focused on the domestic and commercial printerior space.”
+(Read more about Bailey Print Group's dive into commercial printeriors.)
 Your forte may be large-scale installations or collaborating with home décor brands to customize their product lines.
 Perhaps it’s both.
 But what about those who have a pre-existing passion for interiors?
 Having an authentic passion for interior décor is important, but having a compelling why is equally as important as your business strategy.

 Take Nicole Piach, co-owner and VP of Digital Print Specialties in Detroit, Michigan.
 The parent company of Digital Print Specialties (DPS) was originally founded in 1924, but their interior décor business didn’t begin until 2009; shortly after the US economy showed some signs of recovery and consumers expressed interest in home improvement.
 Piach says one of the deciding factors that made interior décor a priority for her shop stemmed from a lull in day-to-day signage and graphics business.
 “I started investigating what was happening overseas and looking for something innovative and new.
 It wasn’t something that happened overnight because there weren’t as many printing options then as there are today.
 So, through a lot of research and development, I was able to come up with a viable offering that was new and exciting.”